 - Visiting students are expected to live in on-campus housing.

-- Enrollment in some course may require the permission of the instructor.
+- Enrollment in some courses may require the permission of the instructor.

 Admission as a visiting student is granted for one semester and may be extended for a maximum of two semesters.
 Visiting students may not apply to transfer into the college.
 This program is not intended to lead toward degree candidacy at Brown.